 Marine barbecues are usually fueled either by gas (propane or compressed natural gas) or by charcoal.
 Purists may prefer charcoal grills for reasons of flavor and the ritual of building a fire to get the coals going (probably a sense of satisfaction dating from when we lived in caves, but we digress).
-They also might like the slightly lower price tag of charcoal barbecues (Our site lists the original 15" Marine Kettle charcoal grill, Model 12794772 for about $190).
+They also might like the slightly lower price tag of charcoal barbecues (Our site lists the original 15" Marine Kettle charcoal grill for about $160).

 Gas grills have more components and cost more but they are many boaters’ first choice because they are convenient.
 They don’t require lengthy preparation; they are hassle-free to operate; they deliver heat evenly and offer better temperature control via a gas valve and a thermometer; they are easy to clean; and from an environmental perspective, they burn cleaner with less CO and soot than charcoal-fired models.

 Canister or hose: Gas grills connect either to standard propane canisters (handy when you choose to take the unit ashore) or to the LPG or CNG system of your boat with a separate adapter.
 A swiveling bayonet mount for the control valve regulator is a safe and practical feature because it gives you flexibility to choose a convenient mounting position and allows a safe, quick exchange of canisters.